Skip to content

 Question 1 · Context Management & Reliability

-You're building a document analysis system that needs to process 500-page legal contracts and extract key clauses.
-Your API quota allows for 2M tokens/month.
-The extracted insights must be returned within 30 seconds.
-Which Claude model should you select and why?
+You're building a document analysis system that processes 500-page legal contracts and extracts key clauses.
+Each document is large, and the extracted insights must be returned within about 30 seconds.
+Which Claude model tier best fits, and why?

 Question 2 · Prompt Engineering & Structured Output